-IU campuses are an integral part of the communities they serve, and can have significant impacts to the environments where they are located.
+IU campuses are an integral part of the communities they serve and can have significant impacts to the environments in which they are located.
 This is particularly true for water quality, as many lakes, streams, rivers, and other water bodies are located near or run through IU campuses.

-IU is required, under provisions of the Clean Water Act (CWA) to protect campus waters from pollution caused by petroleum spills, stormwater runoff, and point source discharges.
+Under provisions of the Clean Water Act (CWA), IU is required to protect campus waters from pollution caused by petroleum spills, stormwater runoff, and point source discharges.
 IUEHS ensures compliance with water quality regulations for all campuses through established programs and standard operating procedures.

 Stormwater runoff from campus has the highest potential for significant impact to community water resources.
-Stormwater runoff results from rain or melted snow flowing across impervious surfaces such as concrete and asphalt, picking up debris, dirt, and chemical pollutants along the way, then collecting in storm sewers that discharge directly into waters used for recreational activities and drinking supply.
+Stormwater runoff results from rain or melted snow flowing across impervious surfaces such as concrete and asphalt, picking up debris, dirt, and chemical pollutants along the way and then collecting in storm sewers, which discharge directly into waters used for recreational activities and drinking supply.
 Polluted runoff can be toxic to plants and animals and can diminish the health of aquatic ecosystems.
 There is no simple solution.
-But by reducing or eliminating the amount of pollutants in stormwater runoff, we can limit the detrimental effects and help ensure a pristine and viable environment for generations to come.
+By reducing or eliminating the amount of pollutants in stormwater runoff, we can limit the detrimental effects and help ensure a pristine and viable environment for generations to come.

 Point source discharges are also regulated by permit under NPDES provisions, but are narrowly focused on individual discharge outlets from specific processes or facilities.
 IU currently has one point source discharge that is monitored under an NPDES permit that requires routine sampling and inspections.